CigarsSmoker/Clone/Rules-syntax.md

 _source hostname_ is the context from which a net request is made, also known as the "scope". `*` can be used to denote "any context".

-_destination hostname_ is where the net request made. `*` can be used to denote "any destination".
+_destination hostname_ is where the net request is destined. `*` can be used to denote "any destination".

 _request type_ is the type of the net request.
 If omitted, the `*` type is assumed.
 Request type `*` means, "any type".